DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/getting-started.md

 ## Using the Chart Component

-The Chart component renders nothing by default; all its functionality is implemented by plugins.
+The Chart component renders nothing by default; plugins implement all its functionality.
 To create a simple chart, add one of the [`*Series` plugins](series.md) (for example, `LineSeries`) to draw a series and the `ArgumentAxis` and `ValueAxis` plugins to add the axes:

 ```jsx
 import { Chart, ArgumentAxis, ValueAxis, LineSeries } from "@devexpress/dx-react-chart-material-ui";